saifulislam88/kafka-cluster/Kafka-Cluster-setup-on-Ubuntu.md

 ## 3-Broker Kafka Multi-Node Cluster with Zookeeper on Ubuntu 24

 Pre-requisits
-1.Kafka latest package
+- Kafka latest package
-2. Ubuntu VMs(3 nodes)
+- Ubuntu VMs(3 nodes)
+- Root Access

 ### Add custom hostnames to /etc/hosts file
 Since we are creating `3` Ubuntu Servers with custom hostnames for kafka and zookeeper, we are required to add this ip to hostname mapping in `/etc/hosts` file